madirish/hector/README.md

 # Why Not Use NoSQL?

 We're often asked why we don't use a NoSQL database like MongoDB for HECTOR.
-NoSQL is all the rage in "big data" circles and we certaily see the power in unstructured data stores.
+NoSQL is all the rage in "big data" circles and we certainly see the power in unstructured data stores.
 However, HECTOR developers believe there is power in structure, and that databases are uniquely designed to maximize that power.
 Unstructured security data isn't really unstructured, it is just stored in an unstructured way, which forces developers to apply structure to the data as it is pulled from the data store.
-This ignores the enourmous power of a structured database to enhance the ability of developers to query data stores.
+This ignores the enormous power of a structured database to enhance the ability of developers to query data stores.
 Sure, structuring data is a hassle, and requires a lot of skill and patience, but we believe the effort is rewarded by creating a data store that is stable, extensible, and allows HECTOR to easily import and export data in standard formats.

 http://www.sas.upenn.edu/hector/index.html